wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/6-exercise.md

 1. Select the top main form name, which is a hyperlink to the form designer (the name of your form might be different).
-This action will open the WYSIWYG forms designer.
-The WYSIWYG designer is not available for immersive business forms at this time.
+This action will open the model-driven forms designer.

    ![Screenshot of Power Apps Customer Check In on the Forms tab with the main form, Information, highlighted.](../media/31-select-main-form.png)